BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Abelian twist

 \section{Abelian twist}

-In section \ref{sec2} we noted that there are infinitely many embeddings of the BMS algebra into the Poincar\'e algebra, which however overlap since they all contain $l_0, T_0$.
-Thus, in order to construct an embedding-indepedent twist one could use these elements.
-The r-matrix is given by
+In section \ref{sec2} we noted that there are infinitely many embeddings of the Poincar\'e algebra into the BMS algebra, which however overlap since they all contain $l_0, T_0$.
+Thus, in order to construct an embedding-independent twist one could use these elements.
+The $r$-matrix is given by

 and the corresponding twist reads